-The following book review is a special for BlackFive readers provided by Elise Cooper.
-You can read all of our book reviews and author interviews by clicking on the Books category link on the right side bar.
+The following review is a special for BlackFive readers provided by Elise Cooper.
+You can read all of our book reviews and author interviews by clicking on the Books category link in the right side bar.

 Crime Plus Music edited by Jim Fusilli is a collection of twenty darkly intense music related noir stories.
 Best-selling authors such as Peter Robinson, Craig Johnson, Alison Gaylin, and Reed Coleman along with many others combine their mystery skills with their music interests.
 Blackfive.net interviewed some of these authors.

 Jim Fusilli, a crime author and the Wall St. Journal’s rock/pop critic, thought an anthology involving the themes that link his professions would be interesting.
 The chronology of the authors’ chapters showed a sweep of emotions and avoided putting similar stories together.
 He hoped readers would be exposed to new authors and would get twenty different perspectives involving the world of music; although his role was to provide consistency among the stories.

 It is not uncommon for crime fiction writers to weave music into their stories with Peter Robinson coming to mind.
 Although his novels have the main character, Detective Alan Banks listening to some type of music, this short story, The Blackbird, does not include him.
 In the short story, the main character Tony Foster, a musician, is a loner until he met Connie, but unfortunately drugs destroyed their relationship, a subject that comes up a lot when speaking of rock music.